eman7blue/numismatic-archeology/README.md

 ***
 Still a WIP, the plan is to make every coin only available through the archeology mechanic.

-Nearly all content is locked behind the 1.20 experimental datapack, which is highly recommended to be on for a proper experience.
+Note for 1.19.4 - I don't plan on supporting 1.19.4 due to nearly all content is locked behind the 1.20 experimental datapack.
+This mod is mainly focused on the Trails & Tales 1.20 update.

 Thanks to SquidCat for the suspicious block textures <3.
 > "the end coin looks nice" - hatman321